 The AppsFlyer SKAN Solution provides advertisers with:

-- SKAN dashboard aggregating postbacks from all ad networks enriched with other data points like cost.
+• SKAN data in dashboards and reports derived by aggregating postbacks from all ad networks enriched with other data points like cost.

-- Ability to control what the CV measures without the need to make changes to the app code.
-The CV can be used to measure revenue, engagement, or conversion events.
+• The ability to control, via the AppsFlyer Conversion Studio, what the CV measures without the need to make changes to the app code.
+The CV can be used to measure revenue, engagements, or conversion events.

 SKAN limitations

-- Campaigns: Doesn't support, for example, Apple Search Ads, cross-promotion campaigns, and web-assisted installs.
+• Campaigns: Doesn't support, Apple Search Ads, cross-promotion campaigns, and mobile web-assisted installs.

-- Measurement period: The effective measurement period is limited to a few days.
-For now, the AppsFlyer measurement default option limits the period to the first 24 hours after install.
+• Measurement period: The effective measurement period is limited to a few days.

 SKAN flow